-"Sole Certificateholder" means the holder (or holders, provided they act in unanimity) of, collectively, 100% of the class X and C certificates having an outstanding principal balance or notional amount, as applicable, greater than zero or an assignment of the voting rights in respect of such classes of certificates; provided that at the time of determination the outstanding principal balances of the class AL and AS certificates have been reduced to zero.
+"Sole Certificateholder" means the holder (or holders provided they act in unanimity) of, collectively, 100% of the class X2-B, X3 and C certificates having an outstanding principal balance or notional amount, as applicable, greater than zero or an assignment of the voting rights in respect of such classes of certificates; provided, that at the time of determination the outstanding principal balances of the class A-1 and A-2 certificates and the notional amounts of the class X1 and X2-A certificates have been reduced to zero.

-"SPCs" means Freddie Mac's series K-F88 structured pass-through certificates.
+"SPCs" means Freddie Mac's series K-SG1 structured pass-through certificates.